 – Johnathan Wiik

 TransUnion Healthcare Financial Strategy Principal

 Changes and High Deductibles

 Turbulent and uncertain continue to be popular terms in healthcare legislation.
-The Affordable Care Act saw a rocky disposition from healthcare stakeholders in 2017, and the future isn’t looking bright.
-Multiple key elements of the legislation have already been removed, and consumers are feeling the impact in their premiums.
+The Affordable Care Act saw a rocky disposition from healthcare stakeholders in 2017, and is currently facing another appeal attempt at the Supreme Court level.
+Multiple elements of the legislation have already been removed, and consumers are feeling the impact in their premiums.
 The elimination of the individual mandate and cost-sharing reductions have had a significant impact on the health insurance market.
-The cost of insurance premium increases in 2019 is estimated to be so substantial that federal subsidies wouldn’t be enough to cover them.
+The cost of insurance premium increases in the coming years is estimated to be so substantial that federal subsidies wouldn’t be enough to cover them.
 Unfortunately, these costs will be passed on to the consumer in the form of higher premiums.
 Many state payers sponsoring individual health plans have already increased insurance premiums by as much as 30 percent, citing the loss of cost-sharing reduction subsidies.

 High-deductible health plans made their appearance in the market back in 2003.
 President Bush made changes to the tax code, which encouraged employers to experiment with these high-deductible health plans.
 The idea was to have consumers shoulder more of the burden of their healthcare costs and encourage them to cut back on unnecessary spending, making it more affordable for employers.

 However, the plan backfired when the economy stalled.
 Since then, premiums and deductibles have continued to skyrocket because of an unbalanced risk pool and questionable legislation.
 Consumers have been virtually crippled by the cost of medical care.
 Many have put off routine care and skipped medications to save money, another plan that will backfire.